jruillier/smartconstraints/README.md

 Your project must be at least a Java 17 project.

-Your project must use `javax.validation.constraints.*` annotations.
+Your project must use `javax.validation.constraints.*` or `jakarta.validation.constraints.*` annotations.

 ## Roadmap